Grim-/OutwardSuperSimpleExample/README.md

 	}

-        //This is called every frame by Unity (If you're curious how - Super Efficient Reflection) public void Update()
+        //This is called every frame by Unity (If you're curious how - Super Efficient Reflection Unity itself is a Managed C++ Engine abstracted into C#) public void Update()
 	{